-Report on line 12, column (a), any compensation expense included in the net income (loss) amount reported on Part I, line 11, that is not deductible for U.S. income tax purposes in the current tax year and that was not reported elsewhere on Schedule M-3, column (a).

-Report on line 12, column (d), any compensation deductible in the current tax year that was not included in the net income (loss) amount reported on Part I, line 11, for the current tax year and that is not reportable elsewhere on Schedule M-3, including any compensation deductions deferred in a prior tax year.
+Report on line 12, column (a), any compensation expense included in the net income (loss) amount reported on Part I. line 11, that isn't deductible for U.S. income tax purposes in the current tax year and that wasn't reported elsewhere on Schedule M-3, column (a).
+Report on line 12, column (d), any compensation deductible in the current tax year that wasn't included in the net income (loss) amount reported on Part I, line 11, for the current tax year and that isn't reportable elsewhere on Schedule M-3, including any compensation deductions deferred in a prior tax year.
 For example, report originations and reversals of deferred compensation subject to section 409A on line 12.